Sblash/nofio-linux/README.md

 10) if you have correctly configured the network connection and you already connected to it, you shoud see an ip like 192.168.3.49: if so, you're in (...the nofio netowork)
-11) go to the folder where you put the VirtualHere client and run
+11) Turn on the Nofio head, go to the folder where you put the VirtualHere client and run
     ```
     chmod +x vhuit64_5.7.7
     ```